tiongjjyi/tp/docs/UserGuide.md

 Adds a course you teach to the list of courses.

-**Format:** `add c/COURSENAME`
+**Format:** `add c/COURSE_NAME`
-* `COURSENAME`: A valid course in NUS.
+* `COURSE_NAME`: A valid course in NUS.
 Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
+* Note that the letters in the `COURSE_NAME` are case-insensitive, and they will all be stored and displayed as uppercase letters.

 **Examples:**
 * `add c/CS2103T`
-* `add c/CS2100`
+* `add c/cs2100`
 * `add c/GEA1000`
-* `add c/ST2334` returns the following result:
+* `add c/st2334` returns the following result:
   *![Add_Course](images/CommandSuccessScreenshots/AddCourseSuccess.png)*

-**Command succeeds:** Success message shown, course successfully added and stored in database, change in GUI.

-**Command failure:** Incorrect format results in an error message shown and the course is not added/stored in the database.
+<div style="page-break-after: always"></div>

 ### Editing a course : `edit`

-Edits the details of an existing course you teach from the list of courses.
+Edits the details of an existing course from the list of courses.

-**Format:** `edit INDEX c/NEW_COURSENAME`
+**Format:** `edit INDEX c/NEW_COURSE_NAME`
-* Edits the course at the specified `INDEX`.
-Existing course name will be updated to the input course name.
-* The index refers to the index number shown in the displayed course list.
+* `INDEX`: Refers to the index number shown in the displayed course list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
-* `NEW_COURSENAME`: A valid course in NUS.
+* `NEW_COURSE_NAME`: A valid course in NUS.
 Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
-* `INDEX`: Must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
-* Existing `COURSENAME` will be updated to the `NEW_COURSENAME`.
+* The existing `COURSE_NAME` for the course at the specified `INDEX` will be updated to the input `NEW_COURSE_NAME`.
+* Note that the letters in the `NEW_COURSE_NAME` are case-insensitive, and they will all be stored and displayed as uppercase letters.

 **Examples:**
-* `edit 1 c/CS1101` Edits the course of the first course in the course list to be `CS1101`.
+* `edit 1 c/cs1231` edits the `COURSE_NAME` of the first course in the course list to become `CS1231`.
 * `edit 1 c/CS1101` return the following result:
   *![Edit_Course](images/CommandSuccessScreenshots/EditCourseSuccess.png)*

-**Command succeeds:** Success message shown, course successfully edited and updated in database, change in GUI.

-**Command failure:** Incorrect format results in an error message shown and the course is not edited in the database.
+<div style="page-break-after: always"></div>

 ### Deleting a course : `delete`

 Deletes the specified course from the list of courses.

 **Format:** `delete INDEX`
-* Deletes the course at the specified `INDEX`.
-* The index refers to the index number shown in the displayed course list.
-* `INDEX`: Must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
+* `INDEX`: Refers to the index number shown in the displayed course list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
+* The course at the specified `INDEX` will be deleted.

 **Examples:**
-* `delete 4` Deletes the course at index 4 of the displayed course list.
+* `delete 4` deletes the course at index 4 in the displayed course list.
-* `delete 2 ` returns the following result:
+* `delete 2` returns the following result:
   *![Delete_Course](images/CommandSuccessScreenshots/DeleteCourseSuccess.png)*

-**Command succeeds:** Success message shown, course successfully deleted and removed from database, change in GUI.

-**Command failure:** Incorrect format results in an error message shown and the course is not removed from the database.
+<div style="page-break-after: always"></div>

 ### Clearing all courses : `clear`